WHO SHOULD STUDY FOR A T-LEVEL?

 No, you are not employed by an employer when studying on a T-level, you are simply on a work placement with them.

 WHY WOULD I CHOOSE AN UNPAID T LEVEL OVER A PAID APPRENTICESHIP?

 T-levels and Apprenticeships are different.
 A T-level will give you the opportunity to continue your studies and get a much broader idea of what it’s like to work in a certain sector, with the opportunity to specialise later.
 Apprenticeships are paid, work-based training for those who know what occupation they wish to pursue.

 CAN I GO TO UNIVERSITY AFTER STUDYING FOR A T-LEVEL?

 Yes, you can.
-T-Levels will prepare you to progress into a skilled job, but you can also choose to take further technical training, such as ma Higher Apprenticeship or degree, if you don’t want to move straight into a job.
+T-levels will prepare you to progress into a skilled job, but you can also choose to take further technical training, such as a Higher Apprenticeship or degree, if you don’t want to move straight into a job.